cxzczxzc/mitre-attack-navigator/README.md

 ## Artifacts

 There are two main artifacts involved:
-- A Google Sheets Workbook
+- A Google Sheets Spreadsheet
     - This workbook contains spreadsheets that map out various aspects of the attack matrix.
 It contains 3 spreadsheets.
         1. **Assessment by Control/Product:** This spreadsheet contains a list of all the GCP services relevant within the context of the attack matrix.
 To protect, detect, or respond to a TTP, the relevant GCP services should be in use by the customer, and configured properly.
 This sheet is a good starting point to understand which services are in use by a customer.
         2. **Control/Product to Technique:** This spreadsheet contains a list of Techniques mapped to the GCP service that can protect, detect, or respond against each technique.
 Just because a customer has a GCP service enabled, it does mean that they're secured against a technique.
 The service has to be configured properly as well.This sheet maps techniques to services (Capability) as well as proper setup of those services (Capabilities)
         3. **Tactic/Technique**: This spreadsheet contains an overall view of TTPs and GCP services.

- ## How to use it
- - TBD
+ ## Usage
+ Assuming you have a Google Sheets Spreadsheets already filled out, you can run this code to generate the heatmap
+ ### Prerequisites
+ 1. pip version 22.1.2
+ 2. Python 3.8.9
+ 3. A GCP service account, with Google Sheets API enabled, and access to the the Google Sheets Spreadsheet

+ ### Generate the heatmap
+ - Modify the variables in `main.py` to match the values in your case.
+ - Run `init.sh` to install the python packages
- ## How to generate the heatmap
+ - Run `python .\main.py` to generate the heatmap

+ ### Visualize the heatmap
  - TBD